Categorical dimension of birational automorphisms and filtrations of Cremona groups: Noncommutative tools

 for every integer $n$. \end{proposition}

-Proposition \ref{prop:deco-of-hochschild} is a very useful tool to bound the motivic categorical dimension of a smooth projective variety.
+Proposition \ref{prop:deco-of-hochschild}, together with the Hochschild-Konstant-Rosenberg isomorphisms \cite{HKR-original} is a very useful tool to bound the motivic categorical dimension of a smooth projective variety.

 \begin{proposition} Let $\ka$ be a pretriangulated dg category.
-If $\rep(\ka) = m$, then $HH_i(\ka)=0$ for $|i| > m$. \end{proposition} \begin{proof} Using Proposition \ref{prop:deco-of-hochschild}, it is enough to consider the case of $\ka$ admissible in $\Db(X)$ for some smooth and projective $X$ of dimension $m$.
-Then we have that $HH_i(X)=0$ for $|i|>m$, and the proof follows. \end{proof}
+If $\Rep(\ka) = m$, then $HH_i(\ka)=0$ for $|i| > m$. \end{proposition} \begin{proof} Let us first recall that, if $X$ is a smooth projective variety of dimension $m$, the the Hochschild-Konstant-Rosenberg isomorphism gives $HH_i(X)=0$ for $|i|>m$.
+Hence, for any $\kb$ admissible in $\Db(X)$, we apply Proposition \ref{prop:deco-of-hochschild} to obtain that $HH_i(\kb)=0$ for $|i|>m$.